heiskr/u/README.md

 branch myFunc ch
 ```

-Grove will pause in any branch when it arrives at `receive`.
+U will pause in any branch when it arrives at `receive`.

 ```
 receive channel value
 ```

-Grove will resume in any branch when the computer tells the channel to `send`.
+U will resume in any branch when the computer tells the channel to `send`.

 ```
 send channel value